tj-mc/tilde/SECURITY.md

 ### Security Considerations

-Tails is a scripting language interpreter that can:
+Tilde is a scripting language interpreter that can:
 - Execute system commands through shell integration
 - Make HTTP requests to external services
 - Read and write files through script execution

-When using Tails:
+When using Tilde:
 - Only run trusted scripts from known sources
 - Be cautious with scripts that make network requests
 - Review scripts that interact with the file system